noya2012/collatz-prof1/coq_prj1/readme.md

 ####"To verify the proofs using Coq IDE 8.9.0, you need to start loading the code from collatz_part_one.v.
 This file contains all the definitions, lemmas, and main theorems of this analysis framework."

+Regarding the 3n+1 Conjecture, here is the progress report for this project.

 # Abstract of Proven Global Theorems

 ## 1. Core Global Theorems